lucasfth/portfolio/public/content/projects/judge-it.md

 ## ⚓ The event

-On Friday, the 12th, I had the opportunity to participate in organizing CampusCup at IT-Universitetet i København—a yearly relay race that drew, very quick guess, 700 spectators throughout the day.
+On Friday, the 12th of September 2025, I had the opportunity to participate in organizing CampusCup at IT-Universitetet i København—a yearly relay race that drew, very quick guess, 700 spectators throughout the day.
 Teams of four went to compete against each other, sailing over Emil Holms Kanal, chugging a beer, spinning around, and then sailing back.

 ## 🚀 Launching Judge IT